• Skip to primary navigation

 • Eggs - Since this recipe calls for 4 eggs, I wouldn't attempt an egg replacement here.

-See recipe card for full ingredient list and quantities.
+See recipe card below for full ingredient list with measurements.

 Substitutions & Variations